htc-ccis2591/web-api-app/README.md

 ## Assignment Goals:
 - Build a JavaScript application object.
 - Learn to use an online JSON data web API.
-- Use jQuery to get ajax data and show appropriate error messages if the data cannot be obtained.
+- Use ajax to get JSON data and show an appropriate error messages if the data cannot be obtained.
-- Use jQuery to dynamically add the data to the web page.
+- Use jQuery or Angular 2 to dynamically add the data to the web page.
 - Use Aria attributes in HTML to indicate dynamic data

 ## GitHub Repository